 Congrats, it’s the final countdown.
 You’ve got your miles in place and it’s time to put all the magic together.
 The best place to start is on VirginAtlantic.com, where you can search for a flight in Upper Class using miles, by selecting “advanced search” and pressing “price in Miles” and selecting Upper Class as the chosen cabin.

 The choice is yours at this point: call to book over the phone and process it all in one go, or book online and then call.
-There’s a key benefit to calling, which is that you’ll need to avoid “K” fares, which are the lowest premium economy fares.
-You can buy the next price up to upgrade, which is often as little as $25-$75 in difference round trip.
+There’s a key benefit to calling, which is that it can all happen in one transaction, quickly.

 Not a bad strategy, eh?